Surya-132/amFOSS-Task/README.md

 I aim to enhance the club’s reputation by excelling in various projects and competitions assigned to me.
 Additionally, in future semesters, I’d like to mentor other students—this would not only help them but also improve my communication skills.

-## What are your fields of interest, and how do you plab on working on them?
+## What are your fields of interest, and how do you plan on working on them?

 Over the next six months, my plan is as follows: First, I want to focus on developing my skills in a specific language (probably Java or C++) and master it while working on a project.
 Afterward, I’ll strive for good marks in the end-semester exams.
 Finally, I intend to contribute to open-source projects.